Overall, the investment return was poor versus the indices, primarily due to a high proportion on cash and the lower performance of my company stock.

 Although I will continue to track these and previous wealth building metrics, this will be my last report on this blog.
 I realized that after 9 years of retirement that wealth building should no longer be the strategy.
 I will come up with a new measure, which I will track and report on a yearly basis,

 |Retirement Income to Salary|

 The target I'm using is a 0.8 ratio, which would be 80% of our pre-retirement pre-tax income.
-With the decline in our portfolio, we fell below a 0.8 ratio.
+With the low return in our portfolio, we had no increase in in the ratio.

 |Debt to Salary|

 |We said bye-bye to our mortgage on May 20, 2009.
 Eliminating a mortgage payment reduced our monthly expenses by 24%.|

 1. Maintain a Retirement Income to Salary ratio > 0.8. (below target at 0.79)

 2. Maintain Debt to Salary Ratio at 0. (met target of 0)

 (For reference, Salary refers to gross salary just prior to early retirement in October, 2007.)